 When you’re operating under a limited company, your business is legally counted as a separate entity from you.
 This means your personal profits and those of your business are examined separately.
 In this case, lenders will focus primarily on your salary and any dividend payments, so you will need to demonstrate them clearly over the last few years.
 The accounts for your business will also be examined to assess how reliable you are, so ensure they are fully updated.

-There will be lenders who also include retained profit in their calculations.
+There will be lenders who also include net profit or retained profit in their calculations.
 This is profit that’s kept in the business rather than used for salary and dividend payments.
 Check with lenders before applying, and get this organised if necessary.

 Common problems with self-employed mortgage applications

 The most common problem self-employed people have when looking to apply for a mortgage is only having accounts dating back 1 year.
 Many lenders will have a minimum of 2-3 years as a requirement.
 A large increase in your income can also be a problem in a mortgage application.
 Lenders tend to take an average from the last 2-3 years, and when there are big differences between those years then the average they take is less reliable.